-1. How far ahead should we be looking, in approaching anyone for money to get the business off the ground?
+1. How far ahead should we approach anyone for money to get the business off the ground?

 Get the package looked over by at least one experienced, professional advisor (an accountant or solicitor), to establish the weaknesses in your case, if any.
 If you leave it to your potential investors to expose any unrealistic assumptions, you will simply ruin your chances of winning their confidence.

-2. Is it better to raise all the money we need for the initial period, plus a 'cushion', or to ask for enough to get started initially and then come back when we have six or 12 months' trading experience?
+2. Is it better to raise all the money we need to start up, plus a 'cushion', or to ask for enough to get started initially and then come back when we have six or 12 months' trading experience?